chernolabs/scX/README.md

 ### Find new markers

 <p align="justify">
-Here you can select with the box or lasso tool a set of cells in the embedding and scXplorer will calculate the marker genes.
+Here you can select with the box or lasso tool a set of cells in the embedding and scX will calculate the marker genes.
 You can download not only the marker table but also the selected cell list.

 As in the previous section, if you click on one of the markers you can see its expression along the dataset with violin and spikeplots.
 </p>